 Students who require a minimum course load to retain eligibility for financial aid or international student status have no guarantees that all or any Flexible Learning courses will be available in any given term.

-This may impact both the number of courses a student is able to take in any term and the time it takes to complete a PTS credential.
+This may impact both the number of courses a student is able to take in any term and the time it takes to complete a part-time credential.
 As a result, students may not be able to obtain the minimum credits they need or want in each term to continue in the program.

 ADAC was not designed for those attempting to complete this certificate program in a full-time delivery model of fewer than 2 years or 5-6 x PTS terms, due to prerequisites and scheduling.

 Please make allowances for this 2-year minimum time requirement in your funding or student visa applications.